 Who Is Savannah Guthrie?

-Born in Melbourne, Australia, and raised in Tucson, Arizona, Savannah Guthrie got her start in television at NBC affiliates in Missouri, Arizona and Washington, D.C., right out of college.
+Savannah Guthrie got her start in television at NBC affiliates in Missouri, Arizona and Washington, D.C.
 Guthrie earned a law degree at Georgetown University and became a legal correspondent, first for Court TV, then NBC.
 In 2011, she began working at the Today show, and was named a co-host of the show in July 2012, replacing Ann Curry.

 Television anchor Savannah Clark Guthrie, named after her great-great-grandmother, was born on December 27, 1971, in Melbourne, Australia, where her father was stationed for his job.
 When she was 2 years old, Guthrie and her family moved to Tucson, Arizona.
 She was one of three children, and learned to play tennis and the piano as a child.
 When she was 16, her father passed away, and her mother, a stay-at-home mom, returned to work.
 Guthrie later said that her mom was her biggest inspiration.